eclipse-iceoryx/iceoryx/iceoryx_examples/ice_multi_publisher/README.md

 ## Code walkthrough

-We focus on the details in which this example extends the icedelivery example and uses features not showcased there.
+We focus on the aspects in which this example extends the icedelivery example and uses features not showcased there.
+More details on how to setup the publish subscribe communication can be found in [icedelivery](../icedelivery/README.md).

 ### The topic